Netcracker/KubeMarine/documentation/Maintenance.md

 * The file `/etc/hosts` is updated and uploaded to all remaining nodes in the cluster.
 The control plane address may change.
 * This procedure only removes nodes and does not restore nodes to their original state.
 Packages, configurations, and Thirdparties are also not deleted.
 * If there are some offline workers during the procedure, you should exclude `update.etc_hosts` task.
-* Once `remove_node` procedure is executed, it may not be restarted again without additional considerations.
-For example, once remove node procedure completes (even with one task), it changes `cluster.yaml` to reflect removed node, so running remove node procedure with updated `cluster.yaml` and old `procedure.yaml` may effectively mean removing non-existent node, which KubeMarine does not allow.
-You may need to change `cluster.yaml` or `procedure.yaml` accordingly to re-run procedure.
+* Once the `remove_node` procedure is executed, it may not be restarted again without additional considerations.
+For example, once the remove node procedure completes (even with one task), it changes the `cluster.yaml` file to reflect the removed node.
+Hence, running remove node procedure with the updated `cluster.yaml` file and old `procedure.yaml` file may effectively mean removing non-existent node, which KubeMarine does not allow.
+You may need to change `cluster.yaml` file or `procedure.yaml` file accordingly to re-run procedure.

 Removing a node from a Kubernetes cluster is done in the following order: